Privacy Policy

 SecretSweep processes the data listed above only to operate the Service:

-• Account operation: Account creation, authentication, repository scanning, billing, and support.
+- Account operation: Account creation, authentication, repository sync, repository scanning, billing, support, and abuse prevention.

-• Detection: Processing commit metadata (author names and email addresses from git history) for the purpose of detecting leaked credentials.
+- Detection: Processing repository content, CI/CD logs, and commit metadata (author names and email addresses from git history) for the purpose of detecting leaked credentials in repositories you enabled.

 SecretSweep does not sell personal data, does not share personal data with advertisers, and does not use personal data for automated profiling or decision-making that produces legal or similarly significant effects on users.